hayde0264/CS-Degree/Go-Specific-Knowledge/Control-Flow.md

 	fmt.Println(num12 <= 30) // PRINTS - false
 }
 ```
+## Go control flow constructs:
+- if/else
+- switch
+- for

 ## If/Else
 An if/else statement basically says, **"do x if such-and-such is true; otherwise, do y."**